 Name: Baillie Gifford Global Alpha Paris-Aligned Fund FCA Product Reference Number: 938610 Investment Objective and Investment Objective Policy: The Sub-fund aims to outperform (after deduction of costs) the MSCI ACWI Index (" the Index "), as stated in sterling, by at least 2% per annum over rolling five-year periods.
 The Sub-fund also aims to have a weighted average greenhouse gas intensity that is lower than that of the MSCI ACWI EU Paris Aligned Requirements Index.
 Investment Policy The Sub-fund will invest at least 90% in shares of companies.
 The Sub-fund will be actively managed and is not constrained by the Index.
-It will invest in companies in any country and in any sector, subject to any exclusions identified by the ACD's screening processes.
+It will invest in companies in any country and in any sector, subject to any exclusions identified by the ACD's screening processes set out below.
 The purpose of the ACD's screening processes is to ensure that the Sub-fund invests in a way which is, in the ACD's opinion, in alignment with the Paris Climate Agreement by excluding carbon intensive companies that do not, or will not, play a role in the transition to a low- carbon future.
 Firstly, the ACD applies a quantitative screening process to exclude companies with particular levels of exposure to the fossil fuels industry.
-The Sub-fund may not invest in companies that generate more than 10% of revenues from the extraction and/or production of thermal coal, oil and/or gas.
-The Sub-fund also may not invest in companies that generate more than 50% of revenues from services provided to thermal coal, oil and/or gas extraction and/or production.
+The Sub-fund may not invest in companies that generate more than 10% of revenues from either (i) the extraction and/or production of oil and/or gas, and/or (ii) the mining and/or sale of thermal coal.
+The Sub-fund also may not invest in companies that generate more than 50% of revenues from services provided to either (i) the extraction and/or production of oil and/or gas, and/or (ii) the mining and/or sale of thermal coal.
 The ACD receives data on companies' fossil fuel exposure from a third party.
 As the quantitative screening process is focused only on excluding companies with particular levels of revenue exposure to fossil fuels, carbon intensive companies from other industries or sectors will remain within the possible investment universe.
 The ACD then applies its qualitative screening process to the remaining companies.
 The purpose of this screening process is to identify those companies that, in the ACD's opinion, will not play a role in the transition to a low carbon future.
 The ACD will consider whether the company provides an essential service (for example, agriculture) and also whether the company can and has shown a commitment to preparing for the low-carbon economy through, for example, its emissions reporting, carbon policies and targets.
 Carbon intensive companies that do not fulfil the qualitative screening process will be excluded.
 Non-carbon intensive companies that do not fulfil the criteria of the qualitative screening process may be excluded at the discretion of the ACD To the extent that the Sub-fund is not fully invested in such shares, the Sub-fund may also invest in other transferable securities of companies anywhere in the world (subject to the aforementioned screening processes), money market instruments, deposits and cash.
-The Sub-fund may not invest in or otherwise use derivatives.
-Target Benchmark: The Sub-fund aims to outperform (after deduction of costs) the MSCI ACWI Index, as stated in sterling, by at least 2% per annum over rolling five-year periods.
+The Sub- fund may not invest in or otherwise use derivatives.